Publishing Prize supporting information

 Prize details

-The Leeds Early Career Publishing Prize is a pilot initiative from the University of Leeds.
-It seeks to celebrate Early Career Researchers and support the prize winners as they explore publishing the research in their Doctoral thesis as a monograph.
+The Leeds Early Career Publishing Prize (ECPP) is an initiative from the University of Leeds.
+It celebrates early career researchers and supports the prize winners as they explore publishing their doctoral research as a monograph.
+The ECPP is organised in conjunction with White Rose University Press (WRUP), the open access (OA) press operated jointly by the Universities of Leeds, Sheffield and York.

-In drafting the submission, authors will have to present an effective proposal for a monograph based on their thesis.
+In drafting the submission, authors will have to present an effective proposal for a monograph based on their doctoral research.

-A shortlist of up to three prize-winners will be selected by a University of Leeds panel.
+A shortlist of up to five prize winners will be selected by a University of Leeds panel.

 Prize winners will receive a £250 prize, and have their proposed monograph celebrated at the Early Career Prize event.
 The prize can also be listed on the prize winners’ academic CV.

-Monographs are published as open access using a Creative Commons Licence, making them free to access globally to everyone (further detail below).
+Monographs are published as open access using a Creative Commons License, making them free to access globally to everyone (further detail below).
 This maximises the potential reach of the research.

 When is submission open?